zhuangyq008/s3-image-process/README.md

    - Default size of 1/20 of image's smaller dimension

 3. Best Practices:
+   - Always encode watermark text in base64 format
-   - For maximum clarity, use default transparency (t=100)
+   - Use default transparency (t=100) for maximum clarity
    - Position away from busy image areas (g=se is default)
    - For small images or when text is unclear, specify a larger size parameter
    - Use concise text for better readability